IliyanMomin/Honeypot-Lab/README.md

 ## Steps

-These are the steps to create a vulnerable system.
+These are the steps to create a vulnerable system to trick attackers.

 ### 1.Updating the Operating System
 <p>